HussainAther/philosophy/neurophilosophy/reductionism.md

 Philosopher Frank Jackson used the thought experiment of Mary the neuroscientist to show that differences between knowing our states through introspection and knowing through nonintrospection give the grounds to reduce psychology to neuroscience.
+The thought experiment supposes Mary is a neuroscientist who has lived her entire live in a room with no colors, yet she is still taught everything about how the brain works.
+Even if she knows everything about the brain, she still doesn't have the experience of seeing color.
+There's something in psychology not captured by neuroscience.